About Shell Energy fibre broadband deals

 Is Shell Energy fibre broadband any good?

-Every internet provider has positives and negatives, so here we’ll show you a quick rundown of Shell Energy Fibre’s pros and cons.
+Every internet provider has positives and negatives; here's a quick rundown of Shell Energy Fibre’s pros and cons.

 - No price hikes once your 18-month contract ends